Genivia/ugrep/README.md

   what it is supposed to match by default.
 See [improvements](#improvements).
 - `-.` searches hidden files (dotfiles).
 By default, hidden files are ignored, like most Unix utilities.
+- `--sort` specifies output sorted by pathname, showing sorted matching files first followed by sorted recursive matches in subdirectories.
+Otherwise, matching files are reported in no particular order to improve performance;
 - `-Dread` and `-dread` are the GNU/BSD grep defaults but are not recommended, see [improvements](#improvements) for an explanation.